-If you think you or someone you know has an alcohol or drug problem, the first step in getting help is talking to someone.
-Counsellors and health professionals can provide you with confidential advice and refer you to a treatment or program that is right for you.
+If you think you have, or someone you know has, an alcohol or other drug problem, the first step in getting help is talking to someone.
+Counsellors and health professionals can provide you with confidential advice and refer you to a treatment program that is right for you.

 You can take this first step by:

 - calling DirectLine on 1800 888 236.
 This is a 24-hour telephone counselling, information and referral service for anyone affected by drugs in Victoria.

 Taking the first step with alcohol or other drug problems

 Counsellors, doctors and other healthcare professionals can help if you think you may have a problem with alcohol or other drugs.
 They are legally bound to keep whatever you tell them confidential.
 They will usually start by assessing your alcohol or drug use and then refer you to a service where you can get the help and support you need.

 Counselling is the most common kind of treatment for people with alcohol and other drug problems, and there are a number of different approaches that might be taken.

 Counselling is provided by healthcare professionals, including psychologists, general practitioners, psychiatrists and social workers.
 It may be delivered face-to-face, online or over the telephone for individuals (and in some instances their families), as well as via group counselling and day programs.
 Counselling can range from a brief intervention or single session to extended periods of one-to-one engagement or group work.

 DirectLine is a 24-hour-a-day information and advice line that is free, anonymous and confidential.
 You can talk to a professional counsellor who is experienced in alcohol and other drug-related matters, and they can start you on the path to recovery.

 DirectLine is available to anyone in Victoria who is affected by an alcohol or drug problem (including family members, relatives and friends of someone using drugs).